bentoml/BentoML/docs/source/frameworks/fastai.rst

    GPU, you should get the ``PyTorch`` model from ``learner.model`` and then use ``bentoml.pytorch`` instead.

-   Additionallly, if the model uses ``mixed_precision``, then the loaded model will also be converted to FP32.
+   Additionally, if the model uses ``mixed_precision``, then the loaded model will also be converted to FP32.
-   Learn more about `mixed precision <https://docs.fast.ai/callback.fp16.html>`_.
+   See `mixed precision <https://docs.fast.ai/callback.fp16.html>`_ to learn more about mixed precision.

 Using Runners